 The dictionary definition of sacrifice is “the surrender or destruction of something desired for the sake of a higher or more pressing claim.”

 Jesus’ life was a lesson in love.
-Love for His heavenly Father which He showed by sacrificing His own desires to do what His Father wanted Him to do.
+He showed love for His heavenly Father by sacrificing His own desires to do what His Father wanted Him to do.
 And love for his followers to the point of giving up His own life for His friends in the Ultimate Sacrifice.

 Instead of usurping His authority as a leader, Jesus exemplified servanthood when He washed the feet of His followers to accentuate the principle that anyone who wants to be great must make himself the servant of all.

-“It is a myth that sacrificial leader forgets about his own aspirations and slogs for the team.
-On the contrary sacrificial leader does his job of developing others so well and looking at their needs that in turn he grows in that position and people recognize him as a great leader in the organization.”
+“It is a myth that a sacrificial leader forgets about his own aspirations and slogs for the team.
+On the contrary sacrificial leader does his job of developing others so well and looking at their needs that… he grows in that position, and people recognize him as a great leader in the organization.”

-Sacrificial leaders empower their followers to tap into and unlock their hidden potential then deploy them to go influence and impact their families, organizations and communities.
+Sacrificial leaders empower their followers to tap into and unlock their hidden potential, then deploy them to influence and impact their families, organizations and communities.

 “Sacrificial leader to me is the one who invests time in developing others, fights for team members’ interests keeping in mind organizational goals and priorities, goes out of the way to help team members, and also provides resources to the team to meet overall team goals.”
 Daryani says.

-A true leader equips people for life, not just for work and that is evident in the leadership characteristics of Jesus.
+A true leader equips people for life, not just for work; that is evident in the leadership characteristics of Jesus.

 Here are some other principles that I’ve learned from studying the life of Jesus:

-No matter how good your intentions are you will be criticized
+No matter how good your intentions are, you will be criticized

-9. Make Love the foundation of your leadership values
+Make LOVE the foundation of your leadership values